 When starting out it’s understandable to choose a simple software solution that suits your needs, especially when the cost of implementing a fully functioning accounting software outweighs the benefits derived from doing so.
 However, as you grow and the volume of transactions and invoices increases.

 You may find your current software solution doesn’t satisfy your growing list of needs.
-When this occurs it’s probably time to consider a more sophisticated system that can help save you the time you need to concentrate on running your business.
+When this occurs it’s probably time to consider a more sophisticated system that can help save you the time you need to concentrate on running and deloping your business.

 If you often find yourself spending hours on end creating reports or staring at spreadsheets because your current system can’t keep up, or if you find yourself tied up with the tedious task of manually entering data, which could be easily automated – then more often than not your valuable time is being wasted.